raftkon/reflectionProject/scripts/readme.md

 * the top-N results.
 #### The invoker is responsible for providing the right classpath.

-## After compiling all .java files, run the command below:
+## Notes
-* java -cp (classpath) Main (input file) (output file) (top-N)
+After compiling all .java files, run the command below:

-## Note
+* java -cp <\classpath> Main <\input file> <\output file> <\top-N>

-* In case the script throws error about not finding the Main class, try to rearrange the classpaths and the error will be resolved.
+In case the script throws error about not finding the Main class, try to rearrange the classpaths and the error will be resolved.